-The separation of the results for different input data can also be seen in the profiles of the 532-nm SSA and the refractive index in Figure 5.
-Data sets that show higher spheroid fractions also coincide with SSA values that are up to 0.02 higher than values obtained from optical data sets that include information on $\delta{355}$ .
+The separation of the results for different input data can also be seen in the profiles of the 532-nm SSA at 532 nm and the refractive index in, see Figure 5b.
+Data sets that show higher non-spherical spheroid fractions also coincide with SSA

+- 5 values that are up to 0.02 higher than values obtained from optical data sets that include information on δ{355} .
 This is because the former data sets give higher real parts and lower imaginary parts of the refractive index than the latter.
-This study targets the comparison of results we obtain from using different combinations of depolarisation information as input.
-For the second example case, we consider the lower values of the spheroid fraction more realistic, and hence, consider data sets that use $\delta{355}$ as more trustworthy than data sets that do not include depolarisation information at 355 nm.
+This study mainly targets the comparison of results we obtain from using different combinations of depolarisation information as input.
+For the second example case, wWe consider the lower values of the non-spherical spheroid fraction more realistic, and hence, consider data sets that use δ{355} as more trustworthy than data sets that do not include depolarisation information at 355 nm. - 10

-25 4.3 General findings
+4.3 General findings